 2 Corinthians 12: 7-10

 Two years ago I woke to feed a crying 4 month old, and felt severe pain in my hips and left heel.
-Plantar fasciitis and sciatica are common conditions during and after pregnancy, so I just chalked it to being postpartum.
-The next morning, I began a familiar self-treatment routine– ice, Advil, lots of stretching, and a super-sexy night splint for my foot.
+Plantar fasciitis and sciatica, both of which I’d had before, are common conditions during and after pregnancy.
+I assumed that’s what these aches were and just chalked it to being postpartum.
+The next day I began the familiar self-treatment routine: ice, Advil, lots of stretching, and a super-sexy night splint for my foot.
 In the past these efforts were effective, but after eight weeks without relief it was clear I was going to have to see a doctor.
 Dang it.

 At the time I had a short list of doctors I saw regularly–an OB, a dentist, and an optometrist.
 That’s it.
-And honestly I only ever saw them when it was absolutely necessary, like when “1-800 contacts” would reject my expired prescription or I needed a qualified person to deliver a baby.
-I just didn’t frequent doctors’ offices–who has time for that?
+And honestly I only saw them when it was absolutely necessary, like when “1-800 contacts” would reject my expired prescription or I needed a qualified person to deliver a baby.
+I have a high pain tolerance and a masters in nursing; I just don’t run to doctors for every ache, who has time for that?

-When it was obvious to me that something more was going on, I began researching medical literature on my own.
+When it was obvious to me that something chronic had begun in my body, I began researching medical literature on my own.
 Being a nurse, I became my own case study, mapped a detailed history of my health, and examined each red-flag along the way.
 I read about any condition that fit my profile, desperate to find out what was wrong.
 I would joke with my husband saying, “If this wasn’t me having to experience it, this medical research would actually be interesting.”

-My research findings, along with my chiropractor’s urging, led me to a GI doctor to rule out inflammatory bowel disease, which has been linked to joint pain.
-There I was lucky enough to experience firsthand what I’d been sending patients off to experience for years.
-(PS, fellow nurses, that gallon of lemon salt water does not taste better over ice, and I repent for every time I told a patient it did.)
-My GI visit was uneventful and nothing showed up abnormal.
+My research findings, along with my wonderful chiropractor’s urging, led me to a GI doctor to rule out inflammatory bowel disease, which has been linked to joint pain.
+The joy of this was I got to experience firsthand what I’d been prepping and sending patients off to experience for years.
+(PS, fellow nurses, that gallon of lemon salt water does not taste any better over ice, and I repent for every time I told a patient it did.)
+My GI visit was uneventful and nothing showed up abnormal except IBS.
 Half a year had passed, and I was getting quite anxious to find some answers!
 Instead, back to the drawing board.

-I continued with chiropractic treatment, and he ordered more tests for unlikely but possible culprits for such severe hip pain, like osteoporosis or avascular necrosis (dying bone.)
+I continued with chiropractic treatment, and he ordered more tests for unlikely, but possible, culprits for such severe hip pain, like osteoporosis or avascular necrosis (dying bone.)
+Nothing.
 It was when several small joints in my fingers began throbbing he decided it was time for me to see a rheumatologist.
 A rheumatologist?
-That’s a specialist for people with real diseases, and I was skeptical, because I was perfectly healthy–except I’d now been experiencing unexplained pain for about 8 months.
+That’s a specialist for people with real diseases!
+I was a perfectly healthy 35 year old, thank you very much.
+(Spoiler alert, I went.)

 The rheumatologist was all business.
-She tapped on her laptop as I recalled my full medical history for her, then ordered a gamut of blood tests which included Lyme Disease (common to this area), Lupus and Rheumatoid Arthritis.
+She tapped on her laptop as I recalled my full medical history for her, then ordered a gamut of blood tests which included Lyme Disease (common to the region we lived in at the time), Lupus and Rheumatoid Arthritis.
 When everything came back normal I was relieved, but also frustrated–I needed an answer.
 She prescribed an oral anti-inflammatory commonly used for arthritis (Mobic), which I initially protested taking.
 With her gentle poker face and beautiful Indian accent she said, “Let’s just see what it does for you, okay?”

 I went home and read everything I could about Psoriatic Arthritis.
-Still in denial, I made an appointment with a dermatologist so together we could prove the Rheumatologist was crazy–this was really my plan.
+Still in denial, I made an appointment with a dermatologist so together we could prove the Rheumatologist was crazy–this was really my plan, y’all.
 Contrarily, he confirmed that I did indeed have very mild psoriasis and the joint pain I’d been having was indeed Psoriatic Arthritis.
 He recommended I go along with the treatment.
 I went home and cried.
-Not because I was wrong.
-Because I had a disease.
+Not because I was wrong, but because I had a disease.
+And I was too young and tough to have a disease.

 Psoriatic Arthritis (PsA) is an auto-immune arthritis usually found in patients who have psoriasis, a skin rash.
 A similar auto-immune arthritis more people have heard of is Rhuematoid Arthritis (RA.)
 In simplest terms, an auto-immune disorder is when your body’s immune system attacks itself causing inflammation and destruction to the body.
 Auto-immune diseases are more common in women, particularly those of child-bearing age.
 In the case of PsA, joints and tendons are attacked, and without intervention, devastating joint deterioration can occur over time.
 Lucky for me, my rheumatologist was not-so-crazy after all, caught this early, and prescribed medications to slow the progress of the disease.
 The moderate pain still lingers, however, and it’s this daily reminder of my disease that has power to steal my hope.